-As we celebrate International Women’s Day, we discover the stories and celebrate the Women of ESSEC SMIB over the week!
+In this series, we discover the stories and celebrate the Women of ESSEC SMIB!

 To start off the series, Prof. Anne-Flore Maman Larraufie, Ph.D., Academic Director of the Master in Strategy & Management of International Business (SMIB), tells us more about what it means to be a woman in consulting and shares her advice on achieving career success.

 Tell us about yourself.